Maelvis/MakersBnB/README.md

 # MakersBnB Team Earth

-We would like a web application that allows users to list spaces they have available, and to hire spaces for the night.
+This is a web application that allows users to list spaces they have available, and to hire spaces for the night.

+An online marketplace for booking and renting homestays for holiday rentals and tourism activities.
+The platform is accessable via the web and does not own any of the listed sites (stay at your own risk)

 # MakersBnB User Stories